 - A power of attorney gives another individual the authority to make financial decisions on your behalf, such as selling assets or paying your bills.
 A “springing” POA takes effect in the event you become incapacitated; a “durable” POA takes effect as soon as you sign the document and continues in force even if you become incapacitated.

-And most importantly, you have to put it in writing.- Stuart Ritter, CFP®, T. Rowe Price senior financial planner
+Don't leave things to chance--put your plan in writing.- Roger Young, CFP®, T. Rowe Price senior financial planner

 2. Who will care for your children?

 For parents, designating a guardian is one of the most important parts of an estate plan.
 While it’s unlikely that a guardian will ever have to step in, if the worst happens and you haven’t named a guardian, the state will choose one for your children.